Eric Clapton’s 1950s Fender Stratocaster “Blackie”access_time First seen circa 1973

 Blackie’s Parts and Pickups

 According to Lee Dickson (Clapton’s guitar tech since 1979), the guitar was assembled using a 1956 body and a 1957 neck.
-[Eric Clapton’s “Blackie” by Willie G. Moseley – VintageGuitar] The pickups were taken from a third guitar, but unfortunately, we haven’t been able to find any reliable source stating which exact pickups were used.
-Based on the info from the Christie’s, all parts originated from the Stratocasters made in 1956 and 1957, which we assume also includes the pickups.
+[Eric Clapton’s “Blackie” by Willie G. Moseley – VintageGuitar] The pickups were taken from a third guitar, but unfortunately, there doesn’t seem to be any reliable source stating which exact pickups were used.
+Based on the info from the Christie’s, all parts originated from the Stratocasters made in 1956 and 1957, which probably also includes the pickups.

 Perhaps an interesting detail to mention in regard to this is that sets of pickups based on the Blackie sold nowadays – for example, the Mojotone “Lee Dickson Black-E” Strat Pickup Set (designed by Lee Dickson), have really low output.
 The Dickson’s set measures 5.53k resistance in the neck and 5.68k in the middle and the bridge pickup, which is lower than what was the norm on the 50s era pickups.
 [1954 to 1967 Fender Stratocaster Pickup Specs – GuitarHQ]